Mynuddin-dev/JavaScripT/13. OOP/README.md

 Here we can say Student HAS-A Department and Student HAS-A Subject

 **Aggregation:** When a student disappears, the Department remains unaffected.
-Thus, the Department functions as an independent object.
-This type of relationship, involving an independent object, is known as Aggregation.
+Thus, the Department functions as an independent class.
+This type of relationship, involving an independent class, is known as Aggregation.

+**Simplified Explanation:** Simplified Explanation: Aggregation is a "Has-A" relationship between two classes, where each class can exist without the other.
+In other words, these classes are independent.

-**Compositions:** Within a Department, multiple Subjects can exist.
+**Composition:**  Within a Department, multiple Subjects can exist.
 However, if the parent Department ceases to exist, the Subjects lose their significance.
 In this case, they are dependent on the Department.
-This kind of relationship, involving a dependent object, is referred to as Composition.
+This kind of relationship, involving dependent classes, is referred to as Composition.

+**Simplified Explanation:** Composition is a "Has-A" relationship between classes where both classes are dependent on each other.
+One class cannot exist without the presence of another class.
+For example, consider the relationship between a Laptop and its Processor.
+A laptop cannot exist without its processor.